SocketDev/socket-registry-js/packages/npm/object-keys/README.md

 ### Install as a plain dependency

-Install with your preferred package manager.
+Install with your favorite package manager.

 ```sh
 npm install @socketregistry/object-keys